soumi-udel/soumi-udel.github.io/_texts/life-at-low-Re-3.md

 That doesn’t mean it should never move – if it finds itself in an environment where the local concentration of molecules is insufficient, the E. Coli would benefit from moving into a new environment – and it does.

 The takeaway is this – the motion doesn’t lead to increased nutrient-molecule uptake.
-Rather, motion leads to the E. Coli. to a new environment, which might have a higher concentration of these molecules.
+Rather, motion leads our E. Coli. to a new environment, which might have a higher concentration of these molecules.
 Once in this new environment, increased _diffusion_ (due to the new environment having higher concentrations of our molecule) leads to increased nutrient-uptake.

 ## Finishing up